PirvuStefan/CEC/README.md

 - Verify period format is `DD*DD`
 - Ensure leave type code is valid

-## Contributing

-Contributions are welcome!
-Please:
-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For issues, questions, or suggestions:
-- Open an issue on GitHub
-- Contact: [your-email@example.com]

 ## Changelog